 What We Do

 Environment Now fights for clean, accessible, sufficient water for people and the environment.
 We advance water policies that recognize water as life, and that prioritize implementation of the rights of both humans and nature to water for life needs.
-We do this by supporting research, advocacy and litigation to prevent pollution of California’s surface waters and groundwater (Water Quality), ensure healthy water flows in California’s rivers and streams (Water Flows), and promote sustainable, equitable use of all California waters (Water Use).
+We do this by supporting research, advocacy, capacity building, and litigation to prevent pollution of California’s surface waters and groundwater, ensure healthy water flows in California’s rivers and streams, and promote sustainable, equitable use of all California waters.

 Challenges